List of Kentucky supplemental roads and rural secondary highways (300–399): KY 323

 Kentucky Route 323 is a 23.015 mi rural secondary highway in northern Green County and western Taylor County that has two segments.
 The 3.395 mi western segment begins at KY 566 (Eve Road) at Eve.
 KY 323 follows Aetna Grove Church Road south and then northeast through the valley of the Green River to Graham Cemetery Road.
 The 19.620 mi eastern section begins on the east side of the Green River and follows Nears Milby Road to Poplar School Grove Road, where the route continues on Gabe Road through Gabe to KY 61 (Hodgenville Road) in the village of Summersville.
 KY 337 continues east on Summersville Road, which meets the south end of KY 2763 (Summersville–Coakley Road) and crosses Sand Lick Creek before entering Taylor County.
 The highway continues along Bengal Road, which crosses Big Pitman Creek at Bengal and Middle Pitman Creek north of Sweeneyville.
 In Sweeneyville, KY 337 intersects KY 883 (Fairview Road) and continues along Friendship Pike, which heads southeast and crosses Little Pitman Creek.
 At the western edge of the city of Campbellsville, the highway intersects US 68 (Greensburg Road) and curves east onto Main Street.
 KY 337 crosses over KY 55 (New Columbia Road) and passes Campbellsville High School on its way to downtown Campbellsville.
 There, the highway crosses Buckhorn Creek and turns north onto Columbia Avenue for two blocks to its terminus at US 68 (Broadway).

 KY 324

 Kentucky Route 324 is a 10.766 mi supplemental road in southern Mason County.
 The highway begins at US 62 (Bucktown Road) south of Shannon.
 KY 324 heads south along Raymond Road, which crosses a branch of Shannon Creek, before the route veers east.
 The highway intersects KY 2517 (Main Street) in Mays Lick.
 East of the village, KY 324 intersects US 68 and meets the north end of KY 161 (Flemingsburg–Mays Lick Road), where the route continues as Helena Road.
 The highway meets the south end of KY 419 (Wards Pike), intersects the Transkentucky Transportation Railroad, and meets the north end of KY 170 (Elizaville Road).
 KY 324 passes through Helena and crosses Mill Creek before reaching its eastern terminus at KY 11 at Weedonia.

+History

+KY 324 was formed between 1973 and 1976 as a renumbering of part of KY 24 because of I-24.

+The original KY 324 ran from US 45 in Wingo east to KY 564 east of Sedalia.
+This became part of KY 339 by 1973 when it was extended east.